CharlesTheGreat77/FlyFishing/README.md

 # Description 🦠
-Quickly deploy phishing webpages to lure victims in Red Team Assessments.
+Quickly deploy phishing webpages and cast phishing emails to lure victims in Red Team Assessments.
 This is a lighweight golang webserver which hosts the webpage locally or for one to host externally.
+Caster on the other hand is for casting phishing emails to given targets on an assessment.

 # Deployment 🔨
 ```bash